-If, after initial recognition, the Municipality chooses the cost model it should measure all of its investment property using the guidelines for normal assets that is, at cost less any accumulated depreciation and accumulated impairment losses.
+If, after initial recognition, the Municipality chooses the cost model it should measure all of its investment property using the guidelines for normal assets that is, at cost less any accumulated depreciation and accumulated depreciation and accumulated impairment losses.

 Figure 4 below illustrates subsequent measurement of Investment Property.